ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 Just as before, this prefix will launch a GDB session and run the node you requested with all the additional command-line arguments.
 You should now have your node running and should be chugging along with some debug printing.

-Once your server crashes, you’ll see a prompt like below.
-At this point you can now get a backtrace.
+Once your node crashes, you’ll see a prompt like below.
+At this point you can get a backtrace.

 .. code-block:: bash